odino/odino.github.com/source/_posts/2015-02-27-orientdb-just-like-any-other-nosql-database.markdown

 title: "OrientDB: just like any other NoSQL database?"
 date: 2015-02-27 19:44
 comments: true
-categories: [orientdb, orientdb 101, series, NoSQL]
+categories: [orientdb, orientdb 101, series, nosql]
 published: true
 description: What makes OrientDB so special?
 OOP, multiple protocols and much, much more
 ---